-Unfortunately, this teaching is sometimes a source of problems within Christian circles.
+Unfortunately, the teaching of eternal security is sometimes a source of problems within Christian circles.
 Some Christians believe that if you hold to eternal security, you are purposely promoting a license to sin.
 On the other hand, some Christians believe that if you don't believe in eternal security, you have to keep your salvation by works.
-Both sides often misrepresent the other, and instead of being gracious on this debatable issue (as we are commanded to be in Romans 14:1-12), people accuse each other of being unbiblical.
+Both sides often misrepresent the other; and instead of being gracious on this debatable issue (as we are commanded to be in Romans 14:1-12), people accuse each other of being unbiblical.

 There are a lot of verses raised by Christians who believe it is possible to lose one's salvation.
 I could analyze each one and provide explanations of how they fit together, but it would not be necessary if we can find Scripture that clearly states that a person cannot lose his salvation.
 If found, this would mean that any other Scriptures used to teach we can lose our salvation must be interpreted in a manner consistent with the one(s) that clearly say we can't.

 I will deal with three sets of scriptures: John 6:37-40; John 10:27-28; 1 John 2:19.

 “All that the Father gives Me shall come to Me, and the one who comes to Me I will certainly not cast out.
 38 “For I have come down from heaven, not to do My own will, but the will of Him who sent Me.
 39 “And this is the will of Him who sent Me, that of all that He has given Me I lose nothing, but raise it up on the last day.
 40 “For this is the will of My Father, that everyone who beholds the Son and believes in Him, may have eternal life; and I Myself will raise him up on the last day."
 (John 6:37-40).